Welcome to Week 4

 Homework Week 4

 RunVerity Session 4 was 60 secs of running to start off with then 60 secs walking.
 We increased to 3 mins running with 60 secs walking.
-Then 4 mins running with 1 min walking and continued with 3 min sections for a total of 40 mins.
+Then 4 mins running with 1 min walking and continued with 3 mins and then finished on a 5 min run.

 Focus on good technique, even when you are walking, really be aware of your movements and balance.
 We are half way through the course so need to have a drop down week to help our body adjust to the last few weeks so that we can get stronger.
 Head out of the door and run/walk for 15 mins, turn around and run/walk back for 15 mins so you are comfortable for being out for 30 mins